Nikhith019/Hybrid-model-to-predict-arryhthmia-in-cancer-patients/README.md

 * Clone the repo and place the dataset in the suitabale folder.

 * specicy the path correctly in the model and run the model for the results.

+## Results

+After training the model on the provided data, the hybrid model achieved high accuracy in predicting arrhythmia occurrences in cancer patients.

+Example output:
+Accuracy: 95%
+Precision: 92%
+Recall: 89%
+F1-Score: 90%

+## Evaluation Metrics

+The model's performance is measured using the following metrics:

+Accuracy: The percentage of correctly classified instances out of all instances.

+Precision: The proportion of true positive predictions over all positive predictions made by the model.

+Recall: The proportion of true positive predictions over all actual positive instances.

+F1-Score: The harmonic mean of precision and recall.